 Hampton Beach also has a fireworks display every Wednesday evening during the Summer months.

 Want to hit the beach but don’t want to deal with Boston-area traffic?
-Crane Beach is where you want to go.
+Crane Beach in Ipswich, MA is easily accessible by public transport.

 Getting to Crane Beach without a car is super convenient, not to mention cheap!